Mephi78/obsidian-help-de/de/Obsidian/Early access versions.md

 permalink: early-access
 ---
 #TODO
 Get early access to upcoming releases by enabling _early access versions_.
-Early access versions are only available to users with a [[Catalyst license]].
+Early access versions are only available to users with a [[Catalyst Lizenz]].

 > [!warning]
 > Early access versions are beta releases.
 They include new features but may be less stable.
 Don't enable early access versions if you prefer a more reliable experience.